 Don’t Require Workers to Provide Documentation for Sick Leave

 Years ago, it was common for employers to require an employee to provide a doctor’s note in order to take sick leave.
-However, in California, this documentation is not required.
-In addition, the worker does not have to provide advance notice.
-California employers are prohibited from requiring the workers themselves to find a replacement to cover their shift.
-Be careful to exclude any requirements like this from your sick leave policy.
-In California, they violate the law.
+But in California, this documentation is not required.
+In addition, the worker does not have to provide advanced notice.
+And California employers are prohibited from requiring the worker themselves to find a replacement to cover their shift.
+Be careful to exclude any requirements like this in your sick leave policy.
+In California they violate the law.

 Don’t Retaliate Against an Employee Who Uses Sick Leave

-If a manager punishes an employee in any way (or worse, fires them) for using available paid sick leave, the company could be fined up to $10,000.
-In addition, the employer could also be ordered to pay back pay for any lost wages equivalent to the amount the employee would have received had the employee been suspended, demoted or terminated.
+If a manager penalizes an employee in any way (or worse, terminates their employment) for using available sick leave, the company could be fined up to $10,000.
+In addition, the employer could also be ordered to pay back the employee for any lost wages equivalent to the amount the employee would have received had the employee been suspended, demoted, or terminated.

 Don’t Discipline an Employee for Using Sick Leave

-California doesn’t allow you to discipline an employee for taking time off for paid sick leave, such as a doctor’s appointment or illness.
-However, you are able to discipline your employees if they fail to notify you per your documented attendance policy (no show/no call) or if they’ve used all their available paid sick leave benefit and fail to report to work (unless they’re eligible or applied for FMLA, in which case your company leave policy takes precedence).
+California doesn’t allow you to discipline an employee for taking time off for paid sick leave such as a doctor’s appointment or illness.
+However, you are able to discipline them if they fail to notify you per your documented attendance policy (no show/no call).
+Also, if they’ve used all their available paid sick leave benefit and fail to report to work (unless they’re eligible or applied for FMLA, in which case your company leave policy takes precedence).

-Other common risks that employers may encounter regarding administering a sick leave policy in California include failing to abide by record retention requirements, failing to adapt to local ordinances in addition to California requirements or not abiding by sick leave requirements in specific industries.
+Other common risks that employers may encounter regarding administering a sick leave policy in California include failing to abide by record retention requirements or not abiding by sick leave requirements in specific industries.
 Avoid these risks:

-- Offering sick leave inconsistently – failing to provide sick leave in a fair and consistent manner can be risky.
-For example, if some employees are allowed to use PTO while sick but others aren’t or some are allowed to use sick leave during maternity or paternity leave and others aren’t, you may be opening your business to unnecessary risk
+- Offering sick leave inconsistently.
+Allowing some employees to use PTO while sick but not others.
+Allowing some employees to use sick leave during maternity or paternity leave and not others.

-- Not abiding by specific Industries exceptions – while employees in a collective bargaining unit, such as union shops, are exempt from the state sick time laws, hotel workers have their own sick leave laws as do workers in some other industries
+- Not abiding by specific Industries exceptions.
+While employees in a collective bargaining unit (i.e., union shops) are exempt from the state sick time laws, hotel workers have their own sick leave laws as do workers in some other industries.

 The Bottom Line

-One of the benefits of running a business in California is the beautiful climate and scenery.
-However, California has some of the strictest employment and labor laws in the country.
+One of the benefits of running a business in the state of California is the many opportunities to grow and develop your brand.
+California, however, has some of the most complex employment and labor laws in the country.
 Therefore, we recommend you consider outsourcing HR and legal compliance tasks to ensure you abide by California regulations and avoid unnecessary labor law audits and fines.
 If you go it alone, be sure to refer back to the resources in this article that can assist your organization.